 Nigeria started aga

 inst an impressive Croatia and played very well.
 They were unfortunate going down 2 – 0 to the tournament’s eventual runners-up, conceding an own-goal and a penalty.
-In the second match the Nigerians were up against much talked-about Icelanders – the smallest country to ever grace the tournament.
+In the second match, the Nigerians were up against much talked-about Icelanders – the smallest country to ever grace the tournament.
 The Super Eagles won the match 2 – 0 with two great goals from Leicester City forward Ahmed Musa.
-Their final match was against Argentina who were disappointing in their first two encounters after being fronted as tournament favorites.
+Their final match was against Argentina who were disappointing in their first two encounters after being fronted as tournament favourites.
 In an evenly contested match the Argentinians managed to oust Nigeria to qualify along with Croatia.